syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Set-Background-for-Excel-Worksheet.md

 ---
-title: Set Background for Excel Worksheet
+title: Set Background for Excel Worksheet | Syncfusion
 description: We can set background for Excel Worksheet with a single image to be tiled to fill the whole screen.
 platform: file-formats
 control: XlsIO